 We had been driving for 2 hours from Ubud and it was drizzling when my driver, Kumman, and I arrived at the parking lot at Besakih temple.

 “I’ll see you in one hour, Miriam” he said as I walked towards the entrance.
 I had been looking forward to exploring this temple as it is one of the largest and most important temples in Bali and everyone had spoken highly of it.

 After paying the entrance fee of 15,000 Rupiah, they showed me to a small room with several local men and a ‘temple guardian’.
-He informed me that I wasn’t allowed to enter without a guide and that I had to pay the donation to him.
+He informed me that I couldn’t enter without a guide and that I had to pay the donation to him.
 He then showed me a book with names, nationalities and how much everyone had donated.

 There were amounts of up to $100!